Spectra

 Attention

-Metadata files are always pipe-delimited, and have the extension .txt
+Metadata files are always pipe-delimited, and have the extension .txt.

 <survey>_<datarelease>_facility_meta.txt